jrcain-usgs/asc-public-docs/docs/how-to-guides/isis-fundamentals/isis-faq.md

-#FAQ
+#ISIS FAQ

 ## How do I Install ISIS3?
 ----
-There are two main ways of installing ISIS3:
+There are two main ways of installing ISIS:

 __As a user__: ISIS releases are distributed using the Anaconda package manager.
 Through the package manager, you can download precompiled versions of ISIS including older versions.
 See [Installation][8] for installing via Anaconda.